 - Tags: Museum, Tourist Center, Family And Kids, Tower, Specialty Museum

-About Red Cross Nazi Concentration Camp, Nis
+Red Cross Nazi Concentration Camp - Review

 This is a memorial museum.
 It’s built at the exact same place where the Nazi Concentration Camp used to be.
 During the German Occupation of Serbia (1941-45), the capacity of this place was about 30,000.
 The building still looks like it had before.
 Inside there are three storeys.
 The place has been so well preserved, you feel like you have been pushed back in time.
 You can still see the messages on the wall and you can still feel the claustrophobia induced by the narrowness of the passages.
 A visit to this place is a harrowing experience.